 Taiwanese tuna fisheries in the North Pacific Ocean mainly comprise tuna longline fishery and purse seine fishery, and with some small scale fisheries operating off waters of Taiwan, such as harpoon, set net and gill net.
 Ninety percent of tuna and tuna-like species catch of Taiwanese fisheries in the North Pacific Ocean are from tuna longline and purse seine fisheries.
 The tuna longline fleet consists of large-scale tuna longline fleet (LTLL, previous named DWLL,≥100 GRT) and small-scale tuna longline fleet (STLL, previous named OSLL, < 100 GRT).
-The catch of tuna and tuna-like species of tuna longline fishery in the North Pacific Ocean was 30,319 mt in 2019.
-For purse seine fishery, the total catch was 239,076 mt in the whole Pacific Ocean in 2019.
-To support Close-Kin Mark-Recapture project, there were 801 tissue samples of Pacific bluefin tuna collected in 2019.
+The catch of tuna and tuna-like species of tuna longline fishery in the North Pacific Ocean was 20,211 mt in 2020.
+For purse seine fishery, the total catch was 150,371 mt in the whole Pacific Ocean in 2020.
+To support Close-Kin Mark-Recapture project, there were 800 tissue samples of Pacific bluefin tuna collected in 2020.

-1. FISHERIES MONITORING
+1. Fisheries Monitoring

-1.1.
-Tuna Longline Fishery
+- 1.1.
+Tuna Longline fishery - 1.1.1 Large-scale tuna longline fleet

-1.1.1.
-Large-Scale Tuna Longline Fleet

 Large-scale tuna longline (LTLL) fishing vessels refer to those whose GRT are larger than or equal to 100 GRT, which mostly operate in the high seas or in the EEZs of Pacific Island countries under access agreements.
 There was a fleet size reduction program conducted between 2005 and 2007, 32 LTLL vessels previously operated in the Pacific Ocean had been scrapped.
 The number of active LTLL vessels reached a low level in 2009 for high fuel price with some temporarily ceasing operation, and the vessel number returned to 90 in 2010 and slightly increased to 95 for some shifting from the Indian Ocean owing to piracy in 2011.
 After then, the number of fishing vessels reduced to 87 in 2012 and 82 in 2013 with some shifting back to the Indian Ocean.
 Although the number of vessels in 2014 decreased further to 73, it gradually increased to 82 in 2017.
-In 2018 and 2019, the number of fishing vessels reduced to 75 which excluded 7 and 11 longlines chartered by the Pacific Islands countries, respectively (Table 1).
+In 2018 and 2019, the number of fishing vessels reduced to 75 which excluded 7 and 11 longlines chartered by the Pacific Islands countries, respectively.
+And slightly increased to 82 in 2020 (Table 1).

-Table 2 shows catch estimates of Taiwanese LTLL fishing vessels operating in North Pacific Ocean during 1997-2018.
+Table 2 shows catch estimates of Taiwanese LTLL fishing vessels operating in North Pacific Ocean during 1997-2020.
 From 1997 to 2000, albacore was the dominant species of the catch of Taiwanese LTLL in the North Pacific Ocean, accounting for more than 70% of the total catch.
 However, the catch of bigeye tuna, yellowfin tuna and swordfish increased significantly after 2001.
 The catch of albacore had gradually declined to 1,866 mt in 2009, and then rebounding to 3,836 mt in 2013.
-Since then, the albacore catch showed a decreasing trend and the catch in 2019 was preliminarily estimated at 1,694 mt, which reached the lowest level.
+Since then, the albacore catch showed a decreasing trend and the catch in 2020 was preliminarily estimated at 1,565 mt, which reached the historical lowest level.

 Prior to 2000, the catch of swordfish in the North Pacific was low and less than 100 mt.
 Thereafter, the catch increased substantially to more than 1,000 mt from 2001 to 2003 for the increase of fishing efforts on bigeye tuna, but declined to less than 500 mt from 2005 to 2009 due to the reduction of fishing efforts.
 The catch of swordfish increased to more than 500 mt from 2010 to 2011, gradually decreased to 225 mt in 2014, and returned to 724 mt in 2015.
-The preliminary estimated catch in 2019 was at 525 mt, which reached the lowest level since 2015.
-Table 3 shows catch of shark species of Taiwanese LTLL fishery in the North Pacific Ocean during 2009-2019.
-The annual shark catch was preliminary estimated at 3,281 mt in 2019.
+The preliminary estimated catch in 2020 was at 495 mt, which reached the lowest level since 2015.
+Table 3 shows catch of shark species of Taiwanese LTLL fishery in the North Pacific Ocean during 2009-2020.
+The annual shark catch was preliminary estimated at 2,370 mt in 2020.